TBF of CT - Tournament Rules

 National Semi Finals (NSF) Qualifying Members from the Trail

 Each year a number of anglers will be selected from the TBF tournament trail to be anglers in that years‘ National Semi Finals.
 Members who wish to advance to the National Semi Finals from the trail will do so in the following manner.

-A. Members who wish to advance to the N.S.F. must fish the trail as competitors in the A or B division.
+A. Members who wish to advance to the N.S.F. must fish the trail as competitors in the Boater or Non-Boater division.

-B. Members who wish to advance from the trail must pay an added fee of $75.00 prior to fishing their first qualifying tournament of the season.
+B. Members who wish to advance from the trail must pay an added qualifier fee of $150.00 prior to fishing their first qualifying tournament of the season.

 Members who choose to fish this division will have their weights put in descending order, and the heaviest creel will be given 300 points.
 The next creel will get 298, and continue down to the last creel brought to the scales in 2 point increments.
 If you fish and do not weigh in a keeper you will receive 50 points less than the last person who caught fish.
 The total points to determine the qualifiers will be based on the top 4 finishes of the 5 qualifying tournaments.
-At the end of the tournament season the top 20% of those who fished to qualify for the N.S.F.
-If any of the members who fished and qualified for the N.S.F. wish to better their position at the N.S.F., they can fish the Two Day Qualifier (pay the entry fee) and qualify in a higher position.
+At the end of the tournament season the Top 4 Boaters and Top 4 Non-Boaters who fished will qualify for the N.S.F.

 If a qualifier from the trail declines his position, it will go to the next ranked anglers in the Trail Qualifier standings.

 Any drop-offs from the team that occur after the conclusion of the Two Day, will be filled by the next eligible angler from the Two Day standings.